tylerdotrar/Invoke-FileUpload/README.md

 This is a small, stripped down version of a feature from a project I was working on about a month ago, before I had a GitHub page.
-Also, figured I'd revitalize it because I was getting tired of constantly having to use a thumbdrive to move tiny documents from my desktop to my laptop; I do **NOT** endorse malicious use of this content.
+Also, figured I'd revitalize it because I was getting tired of constantly having to use a thumbdrive to move tiny documents from my desktop to my laptop.

+I do **NOT** endorse malicious use of this content in any way, shape, or form.

 The idea is that one system will host '**upload_server.py**', and using **Invoke-FileUpload** you can upload files to said system hosting the server over an HTTPS connection (*utilizing self-signed